NSW Fire Brigades Retirees Association Incorporated, is a voluntary

 John ELLIS, formerly of 203 Station Albury.
 Retained Firefighter Ellis is the father of retired Station Officer Guy Ellis.

 Latest Commissioner's Orders

-The Commissioner regrets to advise of the passing of former Firefighter
+The Commissioner regrets to advise of the passing of retired Retained Firefighter (389010)

-The Commissioner regrets to advise of the passing of former Firefighter Mark
+The Commissioner regrets to advise of the passing of Retired Station Officer (2687)

 From: Darin Sullivan: